11 Aug The case for hybrid project management with Agile and traditional

 - Have the differing commercial reasons for running the projects all been addressed?

 If the answer to any of the above is no, or even maybe – one solution could lie in the way in which projects are being structured and / or managed.
-In which case hybrid project management could be the solution.
+In which case hybrid project management methods could be the solution.
 But before jumping to that conclusion what should you consider to ensure the conclusion that you and your organisation arrive at is the most appropriate one for the project?

 If hybrid is at least part of the solution do your organisation’s project managers have the techniques and capabilities to manage that type of project successfully?